werma56s/SwagLabsTestProject/README.md

 •	NUnit: 4.3.2
 •	NUnit3TestAdapter: 5.0.0
 •	FluentAssertions: 8.2.0
+•	Faker.Data: 2.0.1 For generating fake data such as random user credentials, email addresses, and more to support the login functionality tests.
 # Project Structure
 •	Features: Contains the feature files written in Gherkin syntax.
 •	StepDefinitions: Contains the step definition classes that map Gherkin steps to C# methods.